pronovic/apologies/README.md

 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
 - run tox: Run the broader Tox test suite used by the GitHub CI action
-- run docs: Build the Spinx documentation for apologies.readthedocs.io
+- run docs: Build the Sphinx documentation for apologies.readthedocs.io
 - run publish: Tag the current code and publish to PyPI
 ```